promptmike/github-learn-notes/github-foundations-part-2-of-2/00-core.md

     - Use labels
     - Link issues that may be closed by your PR
 - Remember to set notifications for the updates you want

+**Inclusive Verbs**

+Important for accessibility.
+For example, a user with a screen reader *Selects*, but does not *Click* or *Swipe*.
+You should therefore only say *Click* when you are specifically refering to mouse input, not as a general term for selecting things.

+- Open
+- Close
+- Leave
+- Go to
+- Select
+- Select and hold
+- `>`
+- Clear
+- Choose
+- Switch, turn on, turn off
+- Enter
+- Move
+- Move through
+- Zoom, zoom in, zoom out